Beachfront and coastal pedestal, stilt and piling foundation home designs.

 Double pedestal home built oceanfront.
 [Abaco Islands, the Bahamas]

 Topsider Homes' track record since 1968, of designing and providing coastal homes that survive devastating hurricanes, is impressive.
-Our beachfront stilt houses, built on wood and concrete pilings, and pedestal foundation homes have withstood direct hits from Hurricane Hugo in the USVI, Hurricane Andrew in the Bahamas and Florida, and others more recently including Katrina, Rita, Ivan and Charlie, along the Gulf Coast.
+Our beachfront stilt houses, built on wood and concrete pilings, and pedestal foundation homes have withstood direct hits from Hurricane Maria in the USVI, Hurricanes Irma and Michael in Florida and the Florida Keys - and Hurricanes Florence and Dorian in the Bahamas and Carolinas.

 In addition to being hurricane and storm resistant, first row oceanfront homes must also be resistant to tidal and storm surge, and to the scouring and erosive effects of wave-wash on house foundations.
 Topsider's pedestal homes and piling houses are ideal for these considerations, but surviving storms is only part of the acclimatization that is required when building in a coastal area.
 Topsider Homes are also designed to withstand the significant degenerative effects of the tropical and salt-air climate that coastal homes must endure (learn more about Topsider Homes' tropical, salt-air and coastal climate specs).